How to get your toddler to eat healthy food

 Picky eaters.
 I’ve been there.

 Which my toddler would take one look at and refuse to touch.

 And then demanded crackers.

 This post contains some affiliate links.
 Click here to read my full disclosure policy.

-So how do you encourage healthy eating in kids?
+So how do you get your toddler to eat healthy food?

 One of the more difficult parts of raising healthy kids is feeding them nutritious food.
 Of course, they want more cake and candy, they don’t want their broccoli, and they have no idea why a balanced meal is so vital.
 But don’t give up; there are lots of easy ways to encourage them to eat healthier.

-Get the Kids Involved in the Cooking Process
+Get the Toddler Involved in the Cooking Process